AhmadRafiq90/Connected-Components-Labelling/README.md

 ## Results

-The results of each task will be displayed seperatel in the terminal.
+The results of each task will be displayed seperately in the terminal.

 Please refer to the specific task's folder or file for the corresponding results.